etnepres/trophymanager-super-voice-report/README.md

 5. Don't forget to leave me a start if you like it.
 Good luck and good gaming.

 ## **Donations**
-Help me feel appreciated with donations.
+Help me feel appreciated with donations. *One has to eat.*

 **BITCOIN (BTC):** 38DBzLcPDrFm4qmhQVsAPFCEChSmi8HR5E
 **BITCOIN CASH (BTH):** qq4fcxse9qv6f3307xcjyrh0k5vf8ezzhy202sa3k2